shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

 .. {{{

-:ref:`the free matrix representation` is intuitive when using a bivector basis, since the elements can be organized and re-ordered at will.
+:ref:`The free matrix representation <the free matrix representation>` is intuitive when using a bivector basis, since the elements can be organized and re-ordered at will.
 With three dimensions, rotations are possible on the three planes and can be expressed as a linear combinations the three basis bivectors:

 .. math::